 If you want to jump into some science, I can recommend Cyclist’s article.
 Apparently, there’s a sweet spot… Who knew?
 Just give yourself a five hour window of opportunity to do your commute and you may just find it…

 If you are after marginal gains then open up your wallet.
 It’s true that a rust bucket of a bike will make cycling 10 miles much more difficult than a Pinarello carbon beast (not actually a bike name), but if you have a standard road or mountain bike then your fitness is the real key to speed.

 Back to the route though quickly.
 If your 10 mile cycle is uphill, using a mountain bike is going to take you longer than a road bike on most occasions.
 That is down to a bike’s weight.
 The heavier the bike the harder it is to cycle uphill.
 There’s no two ways about it.
 But you can make yourself lighter by either wearing lightweight lycra or carrying less items.

 Cycling more than 10 miles

 The time it takes you to cycle 10 miles will give you an indicator of how long it’ll take you to cycle other distances.
 However, if you rode 10 miles in 1 hour, that doesn’t mean 20 miles will take you two hours.
 When I first cycled over 50 miles, it was the hardest day of exercise I have ever done.
 I recall it taking me 6-7 hours which if using my 33 minute 10 miler data, I should have gone over 100 miles.
 I wish.

 The rationing of food and drink and fatigue it takes to first rack up big miles is exhausting and can by no means be calculated for a first timer.
 Make sure you gradually pick your miles up, rather than jumping into the deep end, and prepare efficiently.

-If you are just starting out on the bike, have 1 hour in mind for cycling 10 miles.
+If you are just starting out on the bike, have one hour in mind for cycling 10 miles.
 This time will slowly edge down as your fitness improves.
 Many variants in cycling will sway your results and this often can not be helped.
 Do the best you can and take it steady.